persiliao/brew-services-manage/README.md

 # brew-services-manage

-> An macOS menu item for managing homebrew services.
+> A macOS Menu Bar application for managing Homebrew services.

 This reads the [homebrew services](https://github.com/Homebrew/homebrew-services) command, showing you the status of your services and allowing them to be started, stopped and restarted.